SamuelMidgley/to-do/readme.md

 - [x] Creating group should close panel and set active group
 - [x] Rename group doesn't work
 - [x] Delete group doesn't save
-- [ ] Renaming and deleting group should close the dialog
+- [x] Renaming and deleting group should close the dialog
+- [x] Swapping groups should clear the input
+- [x] Can't create empty to do

+Performance

+- [ ] Renaming group is occasionally quite long